materiaraiding/materiaraiding-old/_ultimate/fru.md

 ### Credits
 {: .no_toc }
 - Written guide by Juno
-- Diagrams by Juno, Em, Pipiro, Kobe, MUR
+- Diagrams by Juno, Em, Pipiro, Kobe, MUR, Ellie
 - Mit Plan by Ikuya Kirishima
 - Video Guides by Kobe, Pham